Lymah123/100-days-of-code/2026-daily-show-up.md

 26/02/26

 - Practiced Rustlings exercises on Functions and solved 3 programming exercises from the chapter three of the 'The Rust Programming Book.'

+01/03/26

+- I got a response and task from a mentor from Nix org for GSoC application processing